 - Suicidal ideations and behaviors

-It is not uncommon for someone with an anxiety disorders to struggle with other types of mental disorders.
+It is not uncommon for someone with an anxiety disorder to struggle with other types of mental disorders.
 The most common co-occurring disorders include:

 - Substance abuse